0xWOLAND/website/src/content/blog/japan-summer.md

 Andy is building a humanoid company in Japan from scratch.
 Not "In Japan" as a vibe but as in suppliers, visas, language, parts that don't arrive, company structure, culture, etc.

 One afternoon, we were all in the meeting area discussing the number of degrees of freedom in the robot's foot.
-Masato-san suggested four -- start with a simple toy model and study it before enlarging it.
+Masato-san suggested four—start with a simple toy model and study it before enlarging it.
 Research-wise, it made a lot of sense.
 And my experience trying to train policies seemed to support it.

 Andy listened and kindly said "this is engineering management 101".